-Several summer sessions are available to meet student needs: two five-week sessions, one full-summer session, and one seven-week online session.
+Several summer sessions are available to meet student needs: two five-week sessions, one fullsummer session, and one seven-week online session.
 Classes meet daily during summer sessions.
 Many of the courses offered during the regular semesters are also offered during summer school and are taught by full-time Baker faculty members.
-A student may enroll in up to seven credit hours in each of the five-week sessions, six credit hours in the seven-week online Summer Away session, and up to 12 credit hours in the full-summer session.
+A student may enroll in up to seven credit hours in each of the fiveweek sessions, six credit hours in the seven-week online Summer Away session, and up to 12 credit hours in the full-summer session.
 Students may not enroll in more than 14 credit hours across all summer sessions.
+Information regarding on-campus housing options during the summer can be obtained from the Office of Student Affairs.